 MANDY ALTIMUS STAHL

 I have always had a love for photography, taking my first picture at age 4.
 I was raised in a very artistic and encouraging home.
-My other creative endeavors include graphic design, websites, film, improv comedy, singing and more.
+My other creative endeavors include graphic design, websites, documentary film, improv comedy, singing and more.

 Over the years, I have searched through many different creative mediums, trying to find the one allows me to express myself in a natural way.
 I've experienced film, dance, choral singing, and painting.
 It was through photography that I found my voice, my creative passion and the ideal medium to share my dream world with others.

 My photographs depict stories of broken hearts, far away lands, love stories, solitude.
 I convey my emotions and imagination through the style of the photo (close ups and medium), the model (people cast to act in my dreams), the location (unlikely and yet real), and the sometimes strange colors.
 My photos usually end up dark and tinted, which gives the sense you're looking through a portal to see into my created world.

 I spend several hours with my models planning, choosing costumes, shoes, jewelry, props, locations, and the motivation for their character.
 The shots themselves happen organically while we are on location, merging preconceived ideas with happy mistakes.
 The best ones are usually those that I take when the model doesn't know I am photographing them.

 I want each image to be its own unique experience so that viewers form their own ideas about what is occurring in the photograph.
 It is my hope that they would be intrigued and want to know more.

 My photographs have been featured in several exhibits in Ohio, Michigan, Pennsylvania, and Vermont.
 For a full list of exhibits, awards, and publications, click here.

 Bio: Mandy Altimus Stahl: Historian